 If your child struggles with writing why not give a comic book a go?
 With less emphasis on the words and more focus on the pictures they draw, they can still bring their storytelling ideas to life.

 If your child decides to give this project a go, why not take a look at our Creative Writing Club?
-With different themes announced through Canvas, they could submit their story to be featured in one of our blogs.See our Secondary English Course
+With different themes announced through Canvas, they could submit their story to be shared with other students.See our Secondary English Course